ntricarichi22/Fantasyfootball/docs/CFC-APP-STATUS.md

 ## What's Next

-### Priority 1: Smoke Test New Trade Logic
+### Priority 1: GM personas in Owner's Box
-Walk through the 6 test scenarios in `SMOKE-TEST-KICKOFF.md`.
-Verify Studio produces expected shapes per persona, Builder grades respect partner persona, Architect partners surface swap suggestions, prose stays aligned with chip verdicts.
+Add `gm_persona` as a user-editable setting in the Strategy tab.
+Once set, becomes the default for the Studio persona toggle (which serves as a re-roll override on top of the persisted default).
+Builder's `personaAwareGrade` already reads partner persona from the same column, so the new setting also affects how chips render when other users target the team.

 ### Priority 2: Manual Override UI Enhancement
 Surface auto_value vs override delta in the UI.
 Show user when their override has drifted significantly from current auto_value so they can decide whether to revisit.
 UI work, no backend changes.

+### Priority 3: Overall UI and Copy Review
+Top-to-bottom pass on the entire app — visual consistency, microcopy, error states, empty states, button labels, hover states, animations.
+Likely a multi-session effort.

-### Priority 3: League Historian Troubleshooting
+### Priority 4: League Historian Troubleshooting
-Nick noticed issues with the historian section.
 Tackle in a separate session.

-### Priority 4: Mobile Layouts
+### Priority 5: Mobile Layouts
 Mobile inbox, thread detail, trade builder, counter drawer.
 All desktop features need mobile equivalents.

-### Priority 5: Day 2 Draft
+### Priority 6: Day 2 Draft
 Build draft room for Rounds 2-3.
 Add league_id + season columns to draft_log.

 ### Deferred / Parking Lot
-- Wire `isAging` flag through client payload so the AGING BENCH GUY dealbreaker actually filters (currently inert)
-- Delete `FitBar.tsx` and `MoreLikeThisModal.tsx` files entirely (currently no-op stubs)
-- Layer 2 personality learner (nightly job summarizing each team's negotiating personality from accepted offers + chat)
-- "Shop Around" screen with AI-generated offers
-- Watchlist management UI
-- "Shop This Deal" mechanic (24-hour competing offer window)
-- Email notifications / Sleeper push integration
-- Historian section (historical trades, draft history, league records)
-- Drop now-orphaned table: `tgif_pick_anchors`
-- Error monitoring / logging
-- Phase 5 alias seeding for any new unmapped names that appear over time
+See `docs/deferred-projects.md` for the full inventory.

 ---